Codas/p2p-ws-13-14/protocol.md

 Topics must not be longer than 128 characters (independent of bytes).

-IP Addresses are Either IPv4 or IPv6, separated by a null byte.
+IP Addresses are Either IPv4 or IPv6.
+Length field before every IP address needed.

 ## Flags
 | 7     | 6 - 3  | 2   | 1        | 0        |